Skip to content

 On-the-ground advice and support

-Our experienced, friendly, and compassionate Welfare field officers and Volunteer Welfare Advisers provide advice, education, and support to equestrians to improve the lives of horses in their care.
-They are making a difference to the lives of horses and their owners every day and are here to help and support you.
+Our experienced, friendly, and compassionate Horse Care & Welfare Field Officers and Volunteer Welfare Advisers provide advice, education, and support to equestrians to improve the lives of horses in their care.

 Welfare concerns

 We investigate any welfare concerns you report to us.
-Our officers and volunteers understand that there can be many reasons for a welfare concern to arise.
-By working with the owner of the horse they support them in getting back on the right track and make sure the situation improves before it becomes more serious.
+Our Horse Care and Welfare Field Officers and volunteer Welfare Advisers understand that there can be many reasons for a welfare concern to arise.
+By working with the owner of the horse we support them in getting back on the right track and make sure the situation improves before it becomes more serious.

 Horse Health Days

-We’re available to visit livery yards, equestrian centres, riding schools (BHS Approved or non-approved), or colleges with our healthcare vehicle and weighbridge.
-On the day we’ll weigh, and fat score each horse and offer individual support and advice to owners and carers on how they can optimise their horse’s health.
+We’re available to visit yards across the UK to provide tailored advice suited to the individual horse.
+On the day we’ll weigh, and fat score each horse and offer individual support and advice to owners and carers on how they can improve their horse’s health.
 We also run sessions at riding club and pony club camps to help educate and support the next generation.

 Healthcare & education clinics